Alfred Horatio Belo: The Dallas Morning News

 Belo expanded the Daily News by starting a new newspaper in 1885 under the recommendation of George Bannerman Dealey, who Belo had hired as an office boy in 1874.
 The Dallas Morning News published its first edition in what was then the prairie town of Dallas, population 18,000.

 The Dallas Morning News under Belo continued Richardson's embrace of the innovation of the day—telephony and railroads.
 It used the telegraph to communicate across 315 miles such that the Galveston Daily News and the Dallas Morning News could issue the first wire-connected publication with joint issues.
-It further established a train schedule to Fort Worth, Dennison, and Waco to allow it to expand to a year-end circulation of 5,678 daily and 6,435 Sunday papers.
+It further established a train schedule to Fort Worth, Denison, and Waco to allow it to expand to a year-end circulation of 5,678 daily and 6,435 Sunday papers.
 From there it continued a steady growth in circulation.

 In 1885, Belo sent George Bannerman Dealey to Dallas to help establish a sister newspaper in that city.
 Dealey had been working his way up in the company since 1874.
 He was given the title of business manager to oversee the creation of the newspaper (which formed the first newspaper chain.)
 The first edition was printed October 1, 1885.
 The building where the newspaper was headquartered made use of the city's first commercial electric lights.

 Personal life

 Belo married Nettie Ennis.
-They had a son and a daughter, Alfred Horatio Belo, Jr. and Jeannette Belo.
+They had a son and a daughter, Alfred Horatio Belo, Jr., and Jeannette Belo.
 They built the Alfred Horatio Belo House in Dallas, Texas, one year before he died.

-One of his children, would become the next president of the Galveston News.
+One of his children would become the next president of the Galveston News.